SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

         number += i // this a read from i and then a write to number }

-Finally, the *duration* of a memory access refers to whether the code needs *instantaneous* access or *long-term* access.

-An access is *instantaneous* if no other code can execute on the same thread while the access in question is happening.
+An access is :newterm:`instantaneous` if it's not possible for other code to run after that access starts but before it ends.
-One consequence of this "blocking" property of instantaneous access is that no two instantaneous accesses overlap each other's execution.
+By their nature, two instantaneous accesses can't happen at the same time.

-For the most part, most memory accesses in your code are instantaneous.
+For the most part,
+most memory access is instantaneous.
 For example,
-all the accesses in the earlier example code are instantaneous accesses:
+all the accesses in the code listing below are instantaneous:

 ::

     var i = 1 // instantaneous write to i
     func incrementInPlace(_ number: inout Int) {

-        number += i // instantaneous read from i, followed by instantaneous write to number }
+        // instantaneous read from i, followed by instantaneous write to number number += i

-However, there are certain conditions in code
-(that will be expanded upon later) that require the code to have a *long-term* access that lasts several lines of execution, meaning that the access can potentially overlap with other accesses.
+    }

+However,
+there are several kinds of code access to memory that spans the execution of other code, which is called :newterm:`long-term` access.
+The important difference between instantaneous and long-term access is that two long-term accesses can overlap, with one access starting before the other ends.
+The specific kinds of Swift code that use long-term access are discussed in the sections below.

 Another way to conceptualize the difference between instantaneous vs. long-term accesses is by going back to the metaphor